What is an Interrogative Sentence?

 ♦ Alternative interrogative

 We ask these types of questions when we provide choice.
-There are two or more answers of these questions.
+There are two or more answers to these questions.

 Examples of Alternative interrogatives